kvizdos/go-secrets/README.md

 # go-secrets

 An access layer for reading values from external providers, with consistent semantics and composition.
+While called `go-secrets`, this library is also designed to work well with configuration management systems.

 ## Out-of-the-box Providers